STB1019/TTS_Leonardo/readme.md

 it.talk("Ciao")

-#Other exaples can be found inside the file Main.py
+#Other examples can be found inside the file Main.py

 ```